Hollywood Sportatorium: Traffic

-Demise
+Decline

 In 1976, the Sunrise Musical Theater (now The Faith Center) opened in Sunrise, Florida.
 The theater was one of the first modern facilities in Broward County to try to compete with the Sportatorium.
 But because of its small capacity (3,732), it wasn't able to attract as many musical artists.
-Even so, the Sunrise Musical Theater hosted acts like Frank Sinatra, Peter Paul and Mary, The Beach Boys, Sheena Easton, Barry Manilow, King Crimson, Frank Zappa and Black Sabbath.
+Even so, the Sunrise Musical Theater hosted acts like Frank Sinatra, Peter Paul and Mary, The Beach Boys, U2, Sheena Easton, Barry Manilow, King Crimson, Frank Zappa and Black Sabbath.

 The Sportatorium's fate was effectively sealed with the opening of Miami Arena in 1988.
 It gained a short reprieve in August and September 1988 when shows by AC/DC, Iron Maiden, and others that were originally scheduled to take place at the newer facility had to be moved to the Sportatorium due to construction delays.
 The last heavy metal group to perform at the arena was Judas Priest in September 1988.
-Although by the mid-1980s it had become known as the heavy-metal showplace of South Florida, the Sportatorium's final show on October 21, 1988 featured country music acts Highway 101, The Desert Rose Band, and Larry Boone.
+Although by the mid-1980s it had become known as the heavy-metal showplace of South Florida, the Sportatorium's final show on October 21, 1988, featured country music acts Highway 101, The Desert Rose Band, and Larry Boone.

 In 1991, a franchise owner in the newly formed Continental Hockey Association proposed spending $6 million to renovate the Sportatorium, and negotiated a buy/lease agreement with Stephen Calder's heirs.
 The new team was to be called the Florida Makos, but shortly before the owner was due to put down a deposit on the Sportatorium and commence renovations, the fledgling hockey league failed.
 A month later, a developer proposed building 1,500 homes on the site and surrounding land, and the Pembroke Pines City Commission voted to change the land's zoning from commercial recreation to residential.
 In 1992, the Broward County Planning Council approved plans for 1,260 homes and a small shopping center on the site.
 In 1993, after several years of disuse as well as hurricane damage from the previous year's Hurricane Andrew, the Hollywood Sportatorium was torn down.

 A Sedano's supermarket now occupies the precise site where the arena once stood.
-Some of the Sportatorium's target business would return to Broward County in 1998 with the completion of the FLA Live Arena (originally the National Car Rental Center) in nearby Sunrise, Florida.
+Some of the Sportatorium's target business would return to Broward County in 1998 with the completion of Amerant Bank Arena (originally the National Car Rental Center) in nearby Sunrise, Florida.